 Here are a few that can be implemented into your office:

 - Make Time to Exercise: As science tells us, working out is great for productivity levels.
 By encouraging employees to exercise during the day, they 'll be able to change things up and won’t have to worry about cramming in some gym time before or after work.
-Not only would productivity increase, it would also show them that you care about their health and not just the hours they are putting in for your company.
+Not only would productivity increase, but it would also show them that you care about their health and not just the hours they are putting in for your company.

 - Have a Little Fun: "Work" and "fun" are not mutually exclusive terms!
 Break up each day with a little bit of fun and work won't seem as much like work.
 A few minutes away from the desk can improve productivity, reinforce company culture and boost company morale worth far more than those few lost minutes of work.
 One funny video on youtube can quickly spiral into many videos if not careful, so make sure things don't get too out of hand.